dferrero/dferrero.github.io/about.md

 I am David, an IT guy focused on security since 2012.
 I have been working focusing on **Blue Team** with SIEMs, IDS/IPS, vulnerability scanners and analyzing malware.
 I have also worked as **Red Team** performing penetration tests.

+I don't pretend to be a professional mobile developer (mostly iOS), but I like to spend some time learning how to create apps and how they work.
+If some day I finally finish an app, it will appear on `Projects` section.

 Some of my hobbies are listen and play music (I know how to play over six instruments, although I usually do it only three), reading, motorbikes and writing.
 And that's the reason why I have opened this site.